 Go for a photo walk

 We all know that walking and getting outside are good for both our mental and physical health, but your daily route can feel stale from time to time.
-Mix things up with a photo walk — which is exactly what it sounds like.
+Grab your camera (or iPhone!) and mix things up with a photo walk — which is exactly what it sounds like.
 Set out to photograph something interesting on your walk around the neighborhood.
 This will help you see your surroundings in a new way and appreciate all the beauty within walking distance.
 (See my photos from my Spring in Wicker Park photo walk here!)
 You can even frame them and hang them on your wall!

 There’s nothing like the thrill of something completely new.
 Whether it’s an activity, outing to a different neighborhood or just a new restaurant to get takeout from, plan to try something new this week!
 Not only does it make things more interesting, but you’ll feel accomplished, too.